abhi3114-glitch/LLM-COUNCIL-V2/README.md

     *   Displayed as a competitive leaderboard.

 3.  **Stage 3: The Chairman's Verdict**
-    *   A highly capable "Chairman" model (e.g., Llama 3.3 70B) synthesizes the best insights from all responses and rankings into one final, authoritative answer.
+    *   A highly capable "Chairman" model (currently **Gemini 2.5 Flash**) synthesizes the best insights from all responses and rankings into one final, authoritative answer.
     *   Presented in a premium "Hero Card".

 ### Premium UI/UX